crisnello/moviedbforarctouch/README.md

 Facebook libraries, firebase, apache, apache mail.

 Facebook: Used for login with facebook
 Firebase: for user registration

+The system was made using the firebase for login method in conjunction with the facebook API (sdk).

 Apache and Mail: for API communication
 (request hTTP and send mail, where mail did not need to be used since I switched to using email sending with firebase).